JamesLuu27/Projects/README.md

+# Excel Project
+These are some of the homework/project that I done over my school course.
+In excel, I learn how to use vba programming to create a userform for people to input data.
+There's an add/delete and cancel option.
+Along with that, I have formula with vlookup, countif, average, conditinal formatting, hiding duplicates, highlight and creating database.
-# Projects
+# Tableau Project
-This is to test my project.
-Top20 States is my Homework Assignment for Tableau.
-It's to showcase my ability to filter and order top 20 based on claim number or cost.
-The map graph shows that I can add tooltips along with showing specific states. jamesluu2018youtube is based off a project on how I transfer excel data to tableau, and showcase the top trending videos of youtube in 2018.
-It's organized to show channel that exclude music.
-It is to see if youtube as a career would be viable or not.
+I know tooltip, labels, color and filters along with calculated & parameter field.
+For my homework, I created bar graph to showcase top 20 drugs in the US based on drug claim, and drug cost.
+I created a map using label for amount of drug based on states and only showing top 5 states in their respective name.
+For my project, I created a circle graph to show the top trending videos of youtube in 2018.
+I taken the data from kaggle, and filter out any music video.
+By doing so, I was able to see what's the average income for a youtube based on ads and content.